andrewdau21/MarchMadness/README.md

 ## Annual Setup Updates
 1. Run build_march_madness_teams_db_table.R.
 This will pull all teams from ESPN and create a list to be used by the app.
 You will have to update the API call for appropriate date.
+2. For entries, make sure the entry page is active on the UI.
+Turn off other components.
+Truncate both submission tables.
+Turn on the IP check in server.